99003734/Embedded_Linux__and__Kernel_Programming/HANDS_ON/step5/readme.md

-# Read, Write operations using kfifo
+# READ,WRITE OPERATIONS USING KFIFO